Apple HomePod: 6 things it can't do

 Make phone calls

 You can use the HomePod as a speakerphone, but you can't use Siri to start that call on the speaker.
-Instead, you'll need to use an iPhone ($1,829.00 at Apple) connected to the same Wi-Fi network as HomePod to begin the call, selecting the speaker as the output.
+Instead, you'll need to use an iPhone ($1,099.99 at Best Buy) connected to the same Wi-Fi network as HomePod to begin the call, selecting the speaker as the output.

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.